by: Carol Bryant

-* Once you've uploaded a photo in IG, you want to hashtag it appropriately.
+* Once you’ve uploaded a photo in IG, hashtag it appropriately.
 Hashtags on IG are similar to but work a bit differently than hashtags on Twitter.
 Any word that is preceded by a hashtag will be searchable in IG.
 So I uploaded this photo and hashtagged it as you see:

 So three cute dogs and here are some hashtags you could use with this: